elhumble/SHO_roh_load_2022/README.md

 **Summary**
 -------------
-This repository contains the scripts used for analysis of population structure, ROH and deleterious mutations.
+This repository contains the scripts used for downstream nalysis of population structure, ROH and deleterious mutations.
 Please see github repository [SHO_reseq_2022](https://github.com/elhumble/SHO_reseq_2022) for prior steps including alignment, SNP calling and variant annotation.

 **Code structure**
 -------------